mzattera/predictive-powers/README.md

 # predictive-powers

-`predictive-powers` is library to make generative AI (easily?) accessible to Java developers.
+`predictive-powers` is a library to make generative AI (easily?) accessible to Java developers.

 Currently the library: